keybraker/keybraker.github.io/features.md

 ## Channel Manager
 Channel on demand. <br>
 No need for you to create multiple specific channels with names and limitations.
-Portal is here for you to handle all the hard work, so that you can spent time with your firends.
+Portal is here for you to handle all the hard work, so that you can spent time with your friends.

 ## Announcements
 Always informed. <br>